GetLuna/Documentation/conventions.md

 }
 ```

 Note the whitespace between the keyword and the parenthesis.
-One allowed exception from the standard Allman style is &ldquo;braceless&rdquo; blocks.
+One allowed exception from the standard Allman style is "braceless" blocks.
 The use of braceless blocks is actually encouraged.

 For example: